Info for Authors

 The Malawi Medical Journal is a peer-reviewed journal which publishes original articles, reviews, case studies and correspondence about all aspects of practice, education, policy and research in medicine.
 The Journal hopes to encourage the study of medicine in Malawi and the southern African region but also globally.
 These guidelines are based on those of a number of international medical journals, including JAMA and the Croatian Medical Journal, and comply with the International Committee of Medical Journal Editor’s “Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication” ( www.icmje.org).”

 Manuscript are accepted for consideration with the understanding that they have been submitted solely to the Malawi Medical Journal and that they have not been previously published, either whole or in part elsewhere.
 This does not refer to abstracts presented in the Proceedings of Societies or Conferences/Symposia.
 All original contributions are reviewed by the editors, and when appropriate, sent to one or more editorial consultants.
 The editors reserve the right to make editorial changes in all matter published in the Journal.
-Manuscripts should whenever possible be submitted through the online manuscript submission and review system at http://mc.manuscriptcentral.com/mmj if not then emailed to firstname.lastname@example.org.
+Manuscripts should whenever possible be submitted through the online manuscript submission and review system at http://mc.manuscriptcentral.com/mmj; only submit manuscripts via email, to firstname.lastname@example.org, if you have difficulties with the Manuscript Central site.

 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
 One or more authors should take responsibility for the integrity of the work as a whole, from inception to published article.
 Authorship credit should be based only on